Yoast/wordpress-seo/readme.txt

 * Fixes a bug where setting `Security: no advanced settings for authors` to `off` would remove the advanced settings tab for all users.
 * Fixes a bug where replacement variables would not be replaced when using the deprecated WPSEO_Frontend output without echoing it.
 * Fixes a bug where our `select2` styling would overwrite the `select2` styling of other plugins.
+* Fixes a bug where JavaScript could be executed via the error message on the Social section in the Yoast Settings.
+As this potentially dangerous data is not saved, abusing this was not possible.

 Enhancements: